 A dedicated attorney from our firm can help you launch optimal defense strategies for your case, such as arguing consent, mistaken identity, lack of intent, self-defense, or insufficient evidence.
 Furthermore, if there are any procedural errors in your case or constitutional violations, you can work to get associated evidence dismissed or even get your case dropped.

-A: The penalties for a violent crime in Freehold, New Jersey, are dependent on various factors, including the defendant’s criminal history, the nature and severity of the case, and whether there are any mitigating factors present.
+The penalties for a violent crime in Freehold, New Jersey, are dependent on various factors, including the defendant’s criminal history, the nature and severity of the case, and whether there are any mitigating factors present.
 For example, aggravated assault charges can lead to a prison sentence ranging from 5 to 10 years, while murder charges could result in life in prison.

-A: If you have been arrested for a violent crime in Freehold, New Jersey, this will likely be heard in the Monmouth County Courthouse.
+If you have been arrested for a violent crime in Freehold, New Jersey, this will likely be heard in the Monmouth County Courthouse.
 This courthouse handles felony cases like robbery, aggravated assault, and murder.
 If your charges are for simple assault, however, your case may be heard in Freehold Borough Municipal Court.

-A: Yes, it may be possible to get your violent crime charges dismissed.
+Yes, it may be possible to get your violent crime charges dismissed.
 Depending on the potential legal defenses and evidence associated with your case, a detail-oriented attorney may be able to call into question the prosecution’s argument, negotiate to get alternative sentencing or lesser charges or expose any inadequacies or weaknesses in the evidence, such as lack of proof or mistaken identity.

-A: A Freehold violent crime lawyer can assist you by conducting an in-depth investigation of your case and determining which defense strategies may work for you.
+A Freehold violent crime lawyer can assist you by conducting an in-depth investigation of your case and determining which defense strategies may work for you.
 They can carry out fierce negotiations with the prosecution to get your charges reduced or secure an optimal plea deal.
 If your case goes to court, they can advocate fiercely on your behalf to minimize the consequences of your charges.

 If you or your loved one is facing charges for a violent crime in Freehold, New Jersey, a dedicated Freehold violent crime lawyer from Michael Rosas Law PC is ready to help you.
 We can help you fight back against the potentially life-altering consequences of a conviction, fighting aggressively to secure your rights and interests.
 Contact us today to get started discussing your case.